gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

   - [ ] AWS OIDC card is rendered
   - [ ] AWS External Audit Storage is also rendered but locked behind a CTA

+- [ ] External Audit Storage
+  Note: you need an enterprise cloud staging tenant [^cloud-tenant-pre-release-deployments].
+  Note: you will need to update the CDN for AWS CloudShell scripts to work [^cloudshell-prerelease-cdn].

+  - [ ] Discover flow works to configure External Audit Storage https://goteleport.com/docs/choose-an-edition/teleport-cloud/external-audit-storage/
+    - [ ] Docs (including screenshots) are up to date
+    - [ ] Discover flow works with or without an existing AWS OIDC integration
+    - [ ] Draft configuration can be resumed after navigating away
+    - [ ] Bootstrap step (oneoff command pasted into CloudShell) works to create infra
+    - [ ] Created IAM policy (attached to AWS OIDC integration role) matches docs example
+    - [ ] Audit Events and Session Recordings (created after EAS enabled) are stored in configured S3 buckets
+    - [ ] Audit Events and Session Recordings (created after EAS enabled) can be queried and played in the web UI
+    - [ ] `tsh play <session-id>` works
+  - [ ] Existing EAS configuration can be replaced with a new one via Discover flow
+  - [ ] Existing EAS configuration can be deleted (disabling EAS)

 #### Enroll new resources using Discover Wizard

 Use Discover Wizard to enroll new resources and access them:

+Note: you will need to update the CDN for AWS CloudShell scripts to work [^cloudshell-prerelease-cdn].

 - [ ] SSH Server (teleport service, singular EC2, SSM agent)
 - [ ] Self-Hosted PostgreSQL and Mongo
 - [ ] AWS RDS (singular RDS, auto discover with ECS)

+  Note: you will need to update the CDN used for the ECS image [^rds-enrollment-pre-release-cdn].

 - [ ] Kubernetes
 - [ ] AWS EKS cluster
 - [ ] Non-guided cards link out to correct docs